Tax Deduction and Collection Account Number (TAN) Registration

 - Copy of PAN of the Organization

-- Copy of PAN and Aadhaar of the responsible person deducting TDS
+- Copy of PAN and Aadhaar or other identity details of the responsible person, where applicable

 - Copy of Address Proof of the Organization